 Forget ideas of being crammed in like sardines, stale entertainment, dingy cabins, and lacklustre food; modern cruises offer a whole other experience.

-Not only are there a whole host of exciting onboard activities to try your hand at, but there are also numerous ways to relax and treat yourself – whether it’s indulging in a blissful treatment in an innovative spa, or a sumptuous dinner created by world-class chefs.
+Not only are there a whole host of exciting onboard activities to try your hand at, but there are also numerous ways to relax and treat yourself.
+So, between visiting some of the best cruise destinations in the world, you can enjoy a blissful spa treatment or dinner created by a world-class chef.

 Even the interior cabins have been modernised and, with virtual balconies acting like bright windows, you can enjoy the perks of a balcony cabin for a fraction of the price.
 Plus, when you consider that you also have access to some of the world’s best stargazing facilities, you can look forward to dazzling views in both the day and night.

-To find out more about the benefits of cruises, you might want to read our article; 8 reasons why cruises make great multigenerational holidays.
-And, for more cruise inspiration, why not check out our other feature; 10 off-the-beaten-track cruise destinations?
-Or browse the latest cruise holiday deals using the button below.
+To find out more about the benefits of cruises, you might want to read our article: 8 reasons why cruises make great multigenerational holidays.
+And if you’re thinking about setting off on your first voyage, check out our first-time cruise tips.

 Have you been on a cruise recently?
 What was it like?
 We’d love to hear about your travel experiences in the comments below.